Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

 Now all processes will log into the above directory, unless you override them with a configuration specific property.
 For full details on chorus properties files see [Handler Configuration](/pages/Handlers/HandlerConfiguration)

-###Enabling the Remoting Handler###
+###Calling exported steps on the processes you start###

-It's a very common requirement to start a process using the Processes Handler and then call exported steps on it using the Remoting Handler
+It's a very common requirement to start a process using the Processes Handler and then call exported test steps on it

-If you wish to use the Remoting handler to run steps on the processes you are starting, you need to turn the jmx management service on for any processes you start (and have your processes export handler classes).
-Turn jmx on by setting the jmxport property
+To do this you need to turn the jmx management service on for any processes you start (and have your processes export handler classes). this is accomplished simply by setting the remotingPort property

-    processes.publisher.jmxport=1234
+    processes.publisher.remotingPort=1234t

 For more details on remoting see [Remoting Handler Quick Start](/pages/BuiltInHandlers/Remoting/RemotingHandlerQuickStart)

-###Other Processes Handler steps###
+###Other processes handler steps###

-There are some other standard steps in your processes handler which are sometimes useful:

-    I wait for up to ${n} seconds for the process ${name} to terminate
+The other steps provided by the built in Processes handler [are documented here](/pages/BuiltInHandlers/BuiltInHandlerSteps)

 ###Starting a process which is not a java process###